cshum/imagor/docs/docs/configuration.md

 # Configuration

-imagor supports command-line arguments and environment variables for the arguments equivalent in capitalized snake case, see available options `imagor -h`.
+imagor supports command-line arguments and environment variables.
+Environment variables are the flag name in uppercase snake case — `-imagor-secret` becomes `IMAGOR_SECRET`:
-For instances `-imagor-secret` would become `IMAGOR_SECRET`:

 ```bash
 # both are equivalent
 imagor -debug -imagor-secret 1234

 DEBUG=1 IMAGOR_SECRET=1234 imagor
 ```

-Configuration can also be specified in a `.env` environment variable file and referenced with the `-config` flag:
+Configuration can also be loaded from a `.env` file using `-config`:

 ```bash
 imagor -config path/to/config.env
 ```

-config.env:

 ```dotenv
 PORT=8000